Here's what you can expect to get from the government coronavirus relief - Local News 8

 There’s precedent for these types of direct payments during the George W. Bush administration — in 2001 and during the Great Recession in 2008.

 Senate GOP would give slightly bigger checks to far fewer Americans — But Senate Republicans would rather give money to small businesses than individuals.
-They envision giving stimulus checks to individuals making $75,000 or less.
+They envision giving $1,200 ($2,400 for couples) and $500 for each dependent to people making less than $75,000 and a reduced among ($5 for every $100) for people who make between $75,000 and $99,000.

 Bailouts for airlines, hotel, travel industries — Airlines have asked for $50 billion and Trump has expressed a willingness to help them and other travel-related industries.
 The Senate proposal would give airlines and other affected industries $200 billion in loans.

 Conditions for aid?
 Government equity stakes? — On Thursday, Trump expressed interest in the US government taking ownership stakes in companies that had engaged in stock buybacks and other schemes.
-The government did not take ownership stakes in US banks or auto companies when it bailed them out a decade ago.
+The government did not take ownership stakes in US banks and sold ownership stakes it took in auto companies after it bailed them out a decade ago.
 Trump’s endorsement is an off-brand take for Republicans, so it’ll be interesting to see if it gains steam.

 Aid for small businesses — It’s the small and neighborhood businesses, along with the travel industry, that might be hit hardest by the slowdown.
 The Senate proposal would give $300 billion in bridge loans to them.

-Note: CLARIFICATION: This story has been updated to reflect the current proposed income threshold for payments under a GOP stimulus plan and to add context on the US bailout for auto companies during the Great Recession.